mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/project-deployments/index.md

 ![Create GitOps Source](/dkp/kommander/1.3/img/project-cd-gitops-source-create.png)

+While the `username` and `password` are mandatory fields, SCM details default to `github` if unspecified.
 It takes a few seconds for the GitOps Source to be reconciled and the manifests from the SCM repository at the given path to be federated to attached clusters.
 Once this is completed, you should be able to see the relevant manifests in the attached clusters.

 Once the manifests are federated there are various commands that can be executed from the CLI to check the federation status.